Fort Worth Domestic Violence Lawyer

 If you have been charged with domestic violence, it’s imperative to seek legal representation.
 From potential legal consequences, restraining orders, and to a stained criminal record, the impact of a domestic violence conviction in Texas is considerable and long-lasting.

-With years of experience in defending against domestic violence and abuse charges, we are well-equipped to handle your case.
+With 20 + years of experience defending against family violence and abuse charges, we are well-equipped to handle your case.
 We understand the intricacies of Texas law and have a proven track record of success in protecting our clients’ rights and securing favorable outcomes.

 We understand the frustration you are feeling when the world, including your own family members, seems to have turned against you.
-Get in touch today and speak with Jef C. Kennedy about your domestic abuse charge.
+Get in touch today and speak with Jef C. Kennedy about your family violence charge.

-In Texas, domestic violence, is known as assault with family violence.
-A family violence charge is basically any attempt to intentionally cause bodily injury (assault) to a person with whom you have a domestic relationship.
+In Texas, domestic violence, is known as family violence.
+A family violence charge is basically any attempt to intentionally cause bodily injury (assault) to a person with whom you have a domestic relationship with.
 “Domestic relationship” is broadly defined as a relationship with any of the people listed below:

 • Spouse